gaurav-bhadane/TinDog-UI/README.md

 # Description
-Tindog UI created for learning Bootstrap
+Tindog UI created for learning Bootstrap and CSS